calvin-kekeli/Portfolio/README.md

 > **Securing Digital Futures** - Where Cybersecurity Meets Creative Excellence

 Welcome to my digital space!
-This isn't just another portfolio—it's a showcase of passion, skill, and innovation in the cybersecurity and digital creativity realm.
+This isn't just another portfolio, it's a showcase of passion, skill, and innovation in the cybersecurity and digital creativity realm.
 Buckle up and explore! 🚀

 ## ✨ What Makes This Portfolio Special?